danihdz11/Asistente-Virtual/README.md

-# Asistente Virtual
+# Virtual Assistant

-Asistente virtual desarrollado en Python que utiliza reconocimiento de voz y síntesis de voz para interactuar con el usuario.
-Puede realizar diversas tareas como buscar en Wikipedia, reproducir música en YouTube, informar el día y la hora, contar chistes, abrir sitios web, y mucho más.
+A virtual assistant developed in Python that uses voice recognition and text-to-speech synthesis to interact with the user.
+It can perform various tasks such as searching Wikipedia, playing music on YouTube, providing the date and time, telling jokes, opening websites, and much more.

-## Características
+## Features
-- **Reconocimiento de voz:** Escucha comandos hablados del usuario.
+- **Voice Recognition:** Listens to spoken commands from the user.
-- **Síntesis de voz:** Responde en voz alta utilizando un motor de texto a voz.
+- **Text-to-Speech Synthesis:** Responds audibly using a text-to-speech engine.
-- **Integración con servicios populares:**
+- **Integration with Popular Services:**
-  - Reproducción de videos en YouTube.
+  - Playing videos on YouTube.
-  - Búsquedas en Google y Wikipedia.
+  - Searching Google and Wikipedia.
-  - Obtención de precios de acciones mediante Yahoo Finance.
+  - Retrieving stock prices via Yahoo Finance.
-- **Soporte multilingüe:** Configuración para español e inglés.
+- **Multilingual Support:** Configurable for Spanish and English.
-- **Funciones de utilidad:** Contar chistes, informar la fecha y hora, abrir aplicaciones web, entre otras.
+- **Utility Functions:** Telling jokes, providing the date and time, opening web applications, among others.

-## Requisitos
+## Requirements
 - Python
-- Paquetes requeridos (instalables con `pip`):
+- Required packages (installable with `pip`):
   - `pyttsx3`
   - `speechrecognition`
   - `pywhatkit`